kdrag0n/protonaosp.kdrag0n.dev/docs/faq.md

 We're glad you like it!
 See [Donate](donate.md) for ways to support us financially.

 If you can't donate, that's okay!
 You can still help us by spreading the word about ProtonAOSP and [joining the community](community.md).
+Sharing positivity goes a long way.

 ### Where's the proof for your claims? {#proof-claims}